br-Chan/br-Chan/README.md

 <summary>PLANS & IDEAS</summary>

   - "Jabberwockle" - Wordle, but the word to guess has some of its letters swapped out
-  - "APIary" - utilise many different APIs and have them interact with each other
   - Personal website to build an interactive version of this page
   - [Task Time](https://github.com/br-Chan/Task-Time "Currently learning the tools and skills needed for this project") | Next.js